Looking for more about key IT@Cornell services?

 Wondering why the authentication prompt looks a little different than it did last year?
 Read about this at The Duo Universal Prompt: A New Look for Two-Step Login.

-Manage Cornell Email with Outlook on the Web
+Manage Email with a Web Browser

 Available to anyone with a Cornell Office 365 account, Outlook on the web lets you manage your Cornell email and calendar through any of the major browsers, including Chrome, Safari, Firefox, and Edge.
 If you are wondering how to sort, mark, or filter incoming mail to folders, visit Rules (Filters) in Outlook on the web.

-Email for Faculty and Staff
+Email @ Cornell for Faculty and Staff

 Faculty and staff members have access to a suite of Office services, which includes Outlook for email.
 Read about Email for Faculty and Staff and learn the ins and outs of Microsoft Office.